Secure web service case study

 PowerDown server instances use AWS instance IAM roles that define and constrain the abilities of the services running on those instances.
-All instances use PowerDown and Cloud Watch logs for log capture.
+All instances use Cloud Watch logs for log capture.
 Cloud Trail is actively managed to monitor account changes.

 The PowerDown service is decomposed into micro-services implemented via Docker containers.
 We don’t believe in very small micro-services.
 However, some of our services are currently a little larger than we would like and we will probably split them up a little more in the future.